tingerrr/hydra/README.md

 ![ex4]
 ![ex5]

-## Non-default behavior
+## Documentation
-Changing the default behavior can be done using its keyword arguments:
+Changing the default behavior can be done using the vairous named parameters:
 ```typst
 #let hydra(
   sel: heading,                   // the elements to consider